arend239/ufrgs_statistics/README.md

 # ufrgs_statistics
-repository developed during the undergraduate program in statistics at the UFRGS (Federal University of Rio Grande do Sul)
+Repository developed during the undergraduate program in statistics at the UFRGS (Federal University of Rio Grande do Sul).
+In this repo are mainly the problems resolutions, exercises and tests.
+Bigger projects and challenges can have their own repo.